McSinyx/archaicy/docs/source/tutorial/effect.rst

    source.sends[0].effect = ReverbEffect()

 :py:attr:`Source.sends` is a collection of send path signals, each of which contains `effects` and `filter` that describes it.
 Here we are only concerned about the former.

-The above code would yield a "generic" reverb effect by default.
+The above code would yield a *generic* reverb effect by default.
 There are several other presets that you can use, which are listed by :py:data:`reverb_preset_names`.
 To use these preset, you can simply provide the preset effect name as the first parameter for the constructor.
 For example,